glouppe/proj0016-big-data-project/kickoff.md

 The project is carried out in *groups of 3 students*.

-The topic should be selected and the groups should be formed by **October 8**.
-- Notify us by email.
-- If you are alone, send us an email too!
-- Register your group on the submission platform.

 ---

 # Reviews

 We will meet on *every last Monday of the month* to review your progress.

 - Oral presentation of your ongoing progress.
     - 10mn
     - Q&A
     - Everyone must present at least once
 - Short report
     - 4 pages max
-    - To be submitted on the Thursday before the review day, on the submission platform.
+    - To be submitted on the Thursday before the review day.
-    - **Check deadlines for report submission**.
+- The agenda for the reviews will be announced together with the project proposals.

-The goal is to give you feedback on technical progress and project management.
+- The goal is to give you feedback on technical progress and project management.

----

-# Seminars

-The project is complemented by seminars by local and external speakers.
-- Topics: big data, data science, visualization, communication, domain-specific presentations, etc.
-- Presence at the seminars and intermediate reviews is **mandatory**.

 ---

 # Final deliverables